0 Items in Your Cart

 Data Entry Clerks

-Data entry clerks are responsible for entering data into computer systems so that the information can be processed at various times to produce sales reports, billing invoices, mailing lists, and other documents.
+Data entry clerks enter data into computer systems so that the information can be processed at various times to produce sales reports, billing invoices, mailing lists, and other documents.
 Specific job responsibilities vary according to the computer system and employer.
 For example, a data entry clerk may enter financial information for use at a bank, merchandising information for use at a store, or scientific information for use at a research laboratory.

 From a source document such as a financial statement, data entry clerks type in information in either alphabetic, numeric, or symbolic code.
 The information is entered using a keyboard, either the regular typewriter-like computer keyboard or a more customized keypad developed for a certain industry or business.
-The entry machine converts the coded information into either electronic impulses or a series of holes in a tape that the computer can read and process electronically.
-Newer, more sophisticated computers have eliminated the need for magnetic tapes, however, and rely exclusively on computer files.
 Some data entry work does not involve inputting actual information but rather entering special instructions that tell the computer what functions to perform and when.